LCC27 Gas Bottle: New Gas Bottle Connection – LCC27 Adaptor

 The gas regulator screws directly into the gas bottle whilst the gas hose is attached to the BBQ.

-The standard BBQ gas regulator type in Australia since 2022 is a gas regulator with an LCC27 gas bottle fitting.
+The standard BBQ regulator type in Australia, since 2022, is a regulator with LCC27 gas bottle connections.

-The LCC27 regulator has a female LCC27 gas fitting (LCC27 fitting is right-handed thread) that fits a male fitting on the LCC27 gas bottle valve.
+The new regulator has a female LCC27 gas fitting, with a right-handed thread, that fits a male fitting on the LCC27 gas bottle valve.

-Older BBQs and BBQ gas bottles have a POL gas fitting.
+Older BBQs and BBQ gas bottles have POL gas bottle connections.

-On home gas bottles, like a 45kg gas bottle, the gas line pigtail has a POL gas fitting that screws into the large female threaded opening on the side of the valve.
+On home gas bottles, like a 45kg gas bottle, the gas line pigtail have POL gas bottle connections that screws into the large female threaded opening on the side of the valve.

-Home gas bottles have NOT switched to LCC27 connectors.
+So, home gas bottles have NOT switched to the new gas bottle connection.

 Tightening of a pigtail is done with a wrench.